Lavender farms in Virginia offer a beautiful and fragrant summertime experience.

 Most people would expect to find a greenhouse in a rural area, but Glen Allen, Virginia is home to one of the most unique greenhouses in the state.

-They have healthy, quality plants available for purchase including a variety of herbs, fruit plants and flowers.
+They have healthy, quality plants available for purchase including a variety of herb plants, fruit plants and flowers in their old-fashion store.

 #4 Evergreen Lavender Farm